 All children at St. Nicholas Priory CE VA Primary School have a right to full access to the curriculum.
-This is enabled through:
+This

 - Ability appropriately activities in literacy and maths. - Individual or small group teaching assistant support - Individual teaching programmes designed to meet specific needs. - Specialist equipment and/or resources